patternfly/training-scenarios/react-components/table-intro/step6.md

-In this step, we'll move our row/column definitions to an external file and add a few more rows of sample data to make the next part of the lesson more realistic.
+This step walks through moving our row/column definitions to an external file and adds a few more rows of sample data to make the next part of the lesson more realistic.

-1) <strong>Navigate to the `src` folder and open `src/data.js`.</strong>
+A) <strong>Navigate to the `src` folder and open `src/data.js`.</strong>

-2) <strong>Copy the row/column definitions to the external file.</strong>
+B) <strong>Copy the below row/column definitions to `src/data.js`.</strong>

 <pre class="file" data-target="clipboard">
 export const columns = [